Do you wish to grow towards being your authentic self,…

 From the outside, it may have seemed like a “lonely” journey to embark on – already in my early twenties.
 I remember feeling a disconnect (in values and consciousness) from the young people of my generation.
 During this time, I was drawn to develop relationships with people in their 50’s and 60’s and my grandmother became my close friend and mentor.
 While I spent much time alone, I never truly felt “lonely” because I always shared a very close relationship with nature.

-During that period of my journey I cried so much.
+During that period of my journey, I cried so much.
 For the first time in my life, I felt safe to allow myself to truly feel my emotions.
 Within this, I found empowerment in being able to express my vulnerability – sharing with safe and supportive people.
 I intuitively knew my feelings of sadness and the longing of my heart went deep into my soul and ancestral memory.
-I was willing to see my healing and self discovery as the most valuable journey I could embark on in life.
+I was willing to see my healing and self-discovery as the most valuable journey I could embark on in life.
 On reflection, I know this was the most important and empowering stage of my journey – the dark night of my soul.

 I stopped trying to do what others and society expected of me and started to honour my feminine side – my longing to heal, nurture, create and be true to my heart without any time constraints or expectations coming from outside myself.
 I am thankful for the healers, mentors, wise women and councillors that came into my life to support my healing and growth.
 But most of all, I’m grateful for the “unseen support” of my own spirit guidance and ancestors.
 They never failed to offer their strength, inspiration and unconditional love during the moments when fear overruled my sense of inner safety and trust.

-Today, there are many potential benefits of creating online community to raise consciousness and connect with other like minds around the world.
+Today, there are many potential benefits of creating an online community to raise consciousness and connect with other like minds around the world.
 Further than encouraging and inspiring each other, we may never know how far a message of truth and love can travel to reach the heart and consciousness of others.

 However, today it is also easy to be distracted, pressured and overwhelmed by so much information via the internet.
 More than ever, we seem to be “living in our heads” as opposed to being present and connected with our bodies, feelings and our heart.

 On YouTube and Facebook there are numerous self proclaimed healers, spiritual teachers, life coaches and therapists “driven” to promote themselves, attract popularity, and sell their self-help or spiritual entertainment techniques for a “successful, happy life”.
-People who are new to healing work and genuinely need support and guidance, can easily fall for the projected mask people portray of themselves and the promise of short term, superficial results.
+People who are new to healing work and genuinely need support and guidance can easily fall for the projected mask people portray of themselves and the promise of short term, superficial results.

 “There is no coming to consciousness without pain.